LaurinZubler/sa-documentation/chapters/introduction.typ

   [
     Due to the reliance on wind in sailing, various tools are utilized to assist in determining the wind direction.
 Nowadays, this task is often accomplished using electronic instruments.

     _@instruments _ depicts an electronic wind indicator.
 The blue outline represents the boat and aligns with the boat's actual axis.
 The red pointer indicates the direction from which the wind is coming.
-In the example, it is approximately 120° from the starboard side.
+In this example, it is approximately 120° from the starboard side.
 This corresponds in _@points-of-sail _ to a sail position of _Broad reach_, represented by the left boat marked with a _D_.
 Additionally, the wind speed is also displayed, indicating 5 knots.

     #figure(
       image("/images/introduction/wind_censored.jpg", width: 40%),
       caption: [Common sailing instrument.
-Displaying wind angel (red indicator) relativ to the boat (blue outline) and wind speed in knots #footnote("https://www.outbackmarine.com.au/garmin-gmi-20-marine-instrument")], )<instruments>
+Displaying wind angel (red indicator) relative to the boat (blue outline) and wind speed in knots #footnote("https://www.outbackmarine.com.au/garmin-gmi-20-marine-instrument")], )<instruments>
   ]
 )